newwayland/baseline-economy/notes/issues.md

 - Employees of a failing firm will take an immediate pay cut to keep their jobs.
 The wage rate is reduced to what the firm can afford

-- Wages rises and cuts apply all workers in a firm immediately
+- Wages rises and cuts apply to all workers in a firm immediately

 - Workers can change jobs immediately, but are fired with one month's notice

+- Firms will hire the first Household that is prepared to take the offered wage rate, which means Households choose Firms, rather than Firms choosing Households.

+- All workers are interchangeable (fully fungible) and their current employment condition (unemployed or hired) has no impact on whether a Firm will hire them.

 ## Issues